 The Command Line Interface (CLI) is a way of interacting with your computer.
 And if you ever want to be a serious programmer, or even half-serious, you need to learn the command line.

-However, while I can navigate around the command line, I'm no expert in it.
-Which is why I invited my friend Michael Gattozzi to help explain some of the command line fundamentals.
+However, while I can navigate around the command line, I’m no expert in it.
+Which is why I invited my friend Michael Gattozzi to help explain some of the command line basics.

 What is the Command Line?

 “When you use programs with Graphical User Interfaces (GUI) certain buttons perform certain tasks on the computers.
 The Command Line Interface does that too, but it allows you to do it with more precision and power.
 You type words and hit enter, the shell interprets those words, and works with the OS kernel and files to execute the command.”

 Okay, this may sound really confusing.
 So let me break it down.

 The GUI is what most people use 95% of the time to tell their computer what to do.
 Below is the GUI version of opening the folder “myapp” on my desktop.